slamora/brackets-wiki/Brackets-Development-How-Tos.md

 ## Application Init

-There are 2 primary events a module should listen to before querying or modifying the DOM.
-These events are defined in ``utils/AppInit``:
+There are 2 primary milestones you can wait for during startup, defined in ``utils/AppInit``:
 * ``htmlReady`` signals when the initial DOM content of Brackets is loaded (a template that is rendered by Mustache to include translated strings).
-Once this event fires, it is safe to query for static DOM elements. _Note:_ Extensions do not need to wait for this event; they are always loaded after it.
-Core modules must wait for this event before querying the DOM.
+Once this event fires, it is safe to query for static DOM elements. _Extensions do not need to wait for this event_ - they are always loaded after it.
+But core modules must wait for this event before querying the DOM.
-* ``appReady`` signals when the core Brackets modules have initialized and when all extensions have finished loading.
-The initially open project and the active editor/document are loaded by this point.
+* ``appReady`` signals when extensions have finished loading, the initially open project is loaded, and the last-open editor/document is loaded. _Waiting for this event is [not usually needed](https://groups.google.com/d/msg/brackets-dev/8sFGe6bhqaM/kx6B5yrmggoJ)_ for extensions or core.

 Do not rely on other events such as ``$(document).ready`` or ``window.onload``.